A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Model Description

-The defect frequency, $\Omega_\mathrm{d}$, and the exponential decay rate, $\kappa_I$ comprehensively describe the contribution of the material defect in altering the base MoA dynamics.
-In addition, although rarely considered in prior studies, we quantify and describe a third critical parameter -- the velocity amplitude envelope at resonance, $\dot{\mathrm{V}}_\mathrm{E}$ that can promote defect-based AMMs for novel applications, e.g., energy harvesting\cite{AkbariSAA2023,ParkNE2019}, flow control via fluid-metamaterial interactions\cite{HusseinPRSA2015,WilleyJFS2023}, where response amplitude of the AMM can play a major role in determining operational efficiency.
-In the following sections, we elaborate on a modified analytical approach to quantify these critical characteristics of the defect dynamics of the DMoA -- $\{\Omega_\mathrm{d},\kappa_I,\dot{\mathrm{V}}_\mathrm{E}\}$.
-The proposed approach can be readily extended to general boundary conditions\cite{BastawrousJASA2022,HasanJEL2024} and mass-spring AMM models comprising unit cells with more degrees of freedom, e.g., defect-embedded diatomic\cite{JoIJMS2022,BastawrousJASA2022} and polyatomic\cite{HasanPRSA2019} chains.
+The defect frequency, $\Omega_\mathrm{d}$, and the exponential decay rate, $\kappa_I$ comprehensively describe the contribution of the material defect in altering the base MoA PnC dynamics.
+In addition, although rarely considered in prior studies, we quantify and describe a third critical parameter -- the velocity amplitude envelope at resonance, $\dot{\mathrm{V}}_\mathrm{E}$ that can promote defect-based PnCs for novel applications, e.g., energy harvesting\cite{AkbariSAA2023,ParkNE2019}, fluid flow control\cite{HusseinPRSA2015,WilleyJFS2023}, where response amplitude of the PnC can play a major role in determining operational efficiency.
+In the following sections, we elaborate on a modified analytical approach to quantify these critical characteristics of the defect dynamics of the DMoA PnC -- $\{\Omega_\mathrm{d},\kappa_I,\dot{\mathrm{V}}_\mathrm{E}\}$.
+The proposed approach can be readily extended to general boundary conditions\cite{BastawrousJASA2022,HasanJEL2024} and mass-spring PnC models comprising unit cells with more degrees of freedom, e.g., defect-embedded diatomic\cite{JoIJMS2022,BastawrousJASA2022} and polyatomic\cite{HasanPRSA2019} phononic crystals.